 Attention is also drawn to Section 103 of the CA Act, which states inter alia that failure to comply with Implementing Standard is an offence.
-Accordingly, the Acceptable Means of Compliance (AMC) published in the Implementing Standard shall be applicable until an Alternative Means of Compliance (AltMoC) is approved by the DGCA.
+Accordingly, non-adherence to the Acceptable Means of Compliance (AMC) published in the Implementing Standard or an Alternative Means of Compliance (AltMoC) approved by the DGCA is considered as a violation of this Implementing Standard.